-6.a.2.
-Subsequent Actions.

-6.a.2.i.
-Upon reviewing a laboratory report showing a second and/or third exceedance of a benchmark concentration, the permittee must determine if additional actions are necessary beyond those implemented pursuant to Section 6.a.1., and the permittee must complete the corrective actions (e.g., install a new or modified control and make it operational, complete the repair) before the next storm event if possible, and within 14 calendar days from the time of discovery of the corrective action condition.
-If it is infeasible to complete the corrective action within 14 calendar days, the permittee must document why it is infeasible to complete the corrective action within the 14-day timeframe.
+- c.
+Subsequent Actions. - i.
+Upon reviewing a laboratory report showing a second and/or third exceedance of a benchmark concentration, the permittee must determine if additional actions are necessary beyond those implemented pursuant to Section and the permittee must complete the corrective actions (e.g., install a new or modified control and make it operational, complete the repair) before the next storm event if possible, and within 14 calendar days from the time of discovery of the corrective action condition.
+If it is infeasible to complete the corrective action within 14 calendar days, the permittee must document why it is infeasible to complete the corrective action within the 14-day timeframe. - ii.

-6.a.2.ii.
 The permittee must also identify the schedule for completing the work, if infeasible to be completed within 14 days, which must be done as soon as practicable after the 14-day timeframe but no longer than 45 days after discovery.
-If the completion of corrective action will exceed the 45 day timeframe, the permittee may take the minimum additional time necessary to complete the corrective action, provided that DEP is notified of the intention to exceed 45 days, along with the rationale for an extension, and a completion date, which the permittee must also include in the corrective action documentation.

-6.a.2.iii.
-Where the permittee's corrective actions result in changes to any of the controls or procedures documented in the approved SWPPP, the SWPPP must be modified accordingly within 14 calendar days of completing corrective action work.
+If the completion of corrective action will exceed the 45 day timeframe, the permittee may take the minimum additional time necessary to complete the corrective action, provided that DEP is notified of the intention to exceed 45 days, along with the rationale for an extension, and a completion date, which the permittee must also include in the corrective action documentation. - iii.
+Where the permittee's corrective actions result in changes to any of the controls or procedures documented in the approved SWPPP, the SWPPP must be modified accordingly within 14 calendar days of completing corrective action work. - iv.

-6.a.2.iv.
 The time intervals in this Section 6.a.2 are not grace periods, but are schedules considered reasonable for documenting findings and for making repairs and improvements.
-They are included in this permit to ensure that the conditions prompting the need for these repairs and improvements do not persist indefinitely.

-6.a.3.
-Corrective Action Documentation.
+They are included in this permit to ensure that the conditions prompting the need for these repairs and improvements do not persist indefinitely. - d.
+Corrective Action Documentation. - i.

-6.a.3.i.
 The permittee must document the existence of any of the conditions listed in 6.a.1 and 6.a.2 within 24 hours of becoming aware of such condition.
 Permittees are not required to submit corrective action documentation to DEP, unless specifically requested to do so.
-However, a summary of corrective actions or subsequent findings following SWPPP review must be documented in the SWPPP.

-6.a.3.ii.
-The following documentation is required: • Description of the condition triggering the need for corrective action review.
-For any spills or leaks, include the following information: a description of the incident including material, date/time, amount, location, and reason for spill, and any leaks, spills or other releases that resulted in discharges of pollutants to waters of the state, through stormwater or otherwise; • Date the condition was identified; • Description of immediate actions taken to minimize or prevent the discharge of pollutants.
+However, a summary of corrective actions or subsequent findings following SWPPP review must be documented in the SWPPP. - ii.
+The following documentation is required: Description of the condition triggering the need for corrective action review.
+For any spills or leaks, include the following information: a description of the incident including material, date/time, amount, location, and reason for spill, and any leaks, spills or other releases that resulted in discharges of pollutants to waters of the state, through stormwater or otherwise; Date the condition was identified; Description of immediate actions taken to minimize or prevent the discharge of pollutants.
 For any spills or leaks, include response actions, the date/time clean-up completed, notifications made, and staff involved.
 Also include any measures taken to prevent the reoccurrence of such releases; and • A statement, signed and certified in accordance Title 47, Series 10, Section 4.6 of the West Virginia Legislative Rules.